longhornxa/small-group-manual/forgiveness.rst

 Recommended Reading
 -------------------

-* *Thriving through Ministry Conflict* by James P. Osterhaus, Joseph M. Jurkowski, and Todd A. Hahn
+* Thriving through Ministry Conflict by James P. Osterhaus, Joseph M. Jurkowski, and Todd A. Hahn
-* Tools for mentoring chapter on Forgiveness MISSING LINK?PDF
+* Forgiveness chapter in Tools for Mentoring